Zappo Zap

-The Zappo Zap were a group of Songye people from the eastern Kasaï region in what today is the Democratic Republic of the Congo.
+The Zappo Zaps were a group of Songye people from the eastern Kasaï region in what today is the Democratic Republic of the Congo.
 They acted as allies of the Congo Free State authorities, while trading in ivory, rubber and slaves.

 In 1899 they were sent out by the colonial administration to collect taxes.
 They massacred many villagers, causing an international outcry.

-Traditional lifestyle
+Traditional lifestyle and customs

 According to the missionary William Henry Sheppard, the Zappo Zap people all had tattooed faces and had filed their teeth to sharp points.
 They dressed only in two minute pieces of palm fiber cloth.

-They were armed with long spears and with poisonous and steel arrows.
+They were armed with long spears and with poisonous steel arrows.
 Their iron weapons gave them an advantage in warfare, and when armed with guns the advantage was decisive.

-The Songa people, to whom the Zappo Zaps belonged, also used battle axes (kasuyu or zappozap).
+They also used battle axes known as Nzappa zap or zappozap, which gave them their name.

 The Zappo Zaps worked as mercenaries for whoever was in power.
-They had been engaged in slave raiding long before the Europeans arrived, burning villages, partly eating bodies and selling hundreds of slaves to the Arabs each year in exchange for guns, ammunition and other manufactured goods.
+They had been engaged in slave raiding long before the Europeans arrived, burning villages, partly eating the bodies of the killed and selling hundreds of slaves to Swahili-Arab traders each year in exchange for guns, ammunition and other manufactured goods.

-The Zappo Zaps did not restrict their cannibalism to ceremonial occasions, as in other cultures.
-Instead they hunted humans for food even when other game was plentiful.
-They considered human flesh a delicacy, and ate all parts of the body, even brains and eyeballs.
-They fried the meat in the same way as bacon.
+Like the Songye in general, the Zappo Zaps did not restrict their cannibalism to ceremonial occasions, as did some other cultures.
+Instead they ate human flesh because of its taste, considering it a delicacy.
+In addition to eating those they had killed in fights, they often slaughtered and consumed some of the slaves they had captured.
+Commercially they did not suffer much because of this custom since the local value of a slave was less than that of a pig.
+Except after fights or raids, when there were more bodies than could be eaten, nothing was wasted, and all edible parts of the human body were wholly consumed, including the brain and eyeballs.
+The meat was roasted, or fried like bacon.

+In the Kasaï region, the Songye, and especially the Zappo Zaps, were widely admired for their power, which allowed them to both capture and consume considerable numbers of slaves.
+Since cannibalism was widespread in the region, and slaves were frequently purchased for the table, early European settlers noted that the usual prices of slaves offered by the Zappo Zaps and other local sellers were "determined by the amount of meat" on a person's body.
+A six-year-old girl could be bought for the price of a dwarf goat, while up to four goats were charged for big, fat men.
+"If there is as much to eat on a man as on three goats, he brings the price of three goats", a settler told the missionary Samuel Lapsley.